mohammedElsaaba/Project_Performance_Insights/README.md

 ---

-## License

-This project is open-source under the MIT License.

----

 ## Contact

 For questions or suggestions, feel free to contact me via GitHub.

 ## Contributing
 Feel free to submit issues or pull requests to enhance the dashboard.

-## Last Updated
-04:18 PM EEST, Friday, July 25, 2025.